DyaryRaoof/todo-list-react/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians
+# Todo List React App

-"Math magicians" is a website for all fans of mathematics.
+"Todo List React App" is a website for all fans who use todos.
 It is a Single Page App (SPA) that allows users to:
-- Make simple calculations.
-- Read a random math-related quote.
+- Add new todos.
+- Edit todos.
+- Delete todos
+- Mark todo as completed
+- Navigate to about page.
+- Navigate to about author page.
+- Navigate to about app page.

 ## Built With